At 12 hrs/week

 Sean Carrell is a former research mathematician specializing in Algebraic Combinatorics.
 He completed his PhD and Postdoctoral Fellowship at the University of Waterloo, Canada.

 Ortal Arel is a former computer engineering professor.
 She holds a Ph.D. in Computer Engineering from the University of Tennessee.
 Her doctoral research work was in the area of applied cryptography.

-Jay is a software engineer, the founder of Qaym (an Arabic-language review site), and the Investment Principal at STV, a $500 million venture capital fund focused on high-technology startups.
+Jay has a degree in computer science, loves visualizing machine learning concepts, and is the Investment Principal at STV, a $500 million venture capital fund focused on high-technology startups.

 In this program, you’ll master deep learning fundamentals that will prepare you to launch or advance a career, and additionally pursue further advanced studies in the field of artificial intelligence.
 You will study cutting-edge topics such as neural, convolutional, recurrent neural, and generative adversarial networks, as well as sentiment analysis model deployment.
 You will build projects in Keras and NumPy, in addition to TensorFlow PyTorch.
 You will learn from experts in the field, and gain exclusive insights from working professionals.
 For anyone interested in building expertise with this transformational technology, this Nanodegree program is an ideal point-of-entry.

 This program is designed to build on your skills in deep learning.
 As such, it doesn't prepare you for a specific job, but expands your skills in the deep learning domain.
 These skills can be applied to various applications and also qualify you to pursue further studies in the field.